cloud-spotter/golden_square_ph2_design_a_class_system/multi_class_recipe_organiser.md

         #   phone_book: an instance of PhoneBook
         pass

-# Leave Organiser for now as not building an interface in this exercise
+# Leave Organiser for now as not building a user interface in this exercise
 # and isn't necessary for fulfilling the user stories/requirements given.